The modern surveillance state is unparalleled. Many people are legitimately afraid of state repression.

 Q: What should I say if someone says: “I want to form an underground, join an underground, start a safehouse, etc.”

-A: Say: "We are an aboveground organization.
-We do not want to be involved.
-We do not answer anyone’s questions about personal desire to be in or form an underground."
+A: Say: “We are an aboveground organization.
+We do not want to be involved in underground work to maximize everyone’s safety and effectiveness.
+We do not answer anyone’s questions about personal desire to be in or form an underground.”

-Do not say, “the underground” – this could imply we are in contact with an already existent underground organization.
-Instead, use, “an underground (which may or may not exist).”
+A: No. For the safety and effectiveness of all parties, DGR is an aboveground organization.
+We recommend you do not say “the underground.”
+This could imply you are in contact with an already existent underground organization.
+Instead, use, “an underground (which may or may not exist)” or a similar phrase.